Bombardier consortium wins rail systems tender for Mexico's 'Mayan Train' project

-MEXICO CITY (Reuters) - A consortium led by a unit of Bombardier Inc won a bid for the rolling stock and rail systems for Mexico’s flagship “Mayan Train” infrastructure project, the government said on Wednesday.
+A consortium led by a unit of Bombardier Inc (BBDb.TO) won a bid for the rolling stock and rail systems for Mexico's flagship "Mayan Train" infrastructure project, the government said on Wednesday.

 The project represents an investment of 36.6 billion Mexican pesos ($1.84 billion) and includes the design, manufacture, delivery, testing and commissioning of 42 trains, the National Tourism Promotion Fund (Fonatur) said in a statement.